-Last Updated on: 06 Jan 2026
+Last Updated on: 10 Feb 2026

 Toyota Urban Cruiser Hyryder

 The Toyota Urban Cruiser Hyryder is a mid-size SUV that is the badge-engineered version of the Maruti Suzuki Grand Vitara.
+The Urban Cruiser Hyryder prices start from Rs 10.99 lakh for the Petrol E Neodrive MT trim.
+Its top-end Petrol V Hybrid AT trim is priced at Rs 19.99 lakh.
 It is one of the most affordable cars in India to get an AWD setup.

 The Urban Cruiser Hyryder mileage range is 19.2 kmpl - 27.97 kmpl.

-The Toyota Urban Cruiser Hyryder rivals include the Tata Sierra, Hyundai Creta, Maruti Suzuki Victoris, Kia Seltos, Maruti Grand Vitara, Skoda Kushaq, Volkswagen Taigun and Citroen Aircross.
+The Urban Cruiser Hyryder rivals include the Tata Sierra, Hyundai Creta, Maruti Suzuki Victoris, Kia Seltos, Maruti Grand Vitara, Skoda Kushaq, Volkswagen Taigun and Citroen Aircross.
 It also competes with SUV-coupes like the Tata Curvv and Citroen Basalt.

-Key Highlights of the Toyota Urban Cruiser Hyryder
+Key Highlights of Urban Cruiser Hyryder:

 - The Toyota Urban Cruiser Hyryder is a badge-engineered twin of the Maruti Suzuki Grand Vitara and Victoris.

-- Its ex-showroom prices range between Rs 10.95 lakh and Rs 19.57 lakh.
+- Hyryder price range between Rs 10.99 lakh and Rs 19.99 lakh.

 - It is also one of the most affordable cars in India to get a strong hybrid engine option and all-wheel-drive (AWD) with the mild-hybrid petrol engine.